dvajs/dva/docs/guide/develop-complex-spa.md

 Thus, when the view switches to this route, the corresponding model will be loaded.
 Similarly, you can also do dynamic removal of the model, but in general, you do not need to remove it.

-## Using model to share global information
+## Using Model to Share Global Information

 In the previous section we mentioned that the model can be loaded dynamically or removed.
 From this perspective, models can have different lifecycles, some can be accompanied by functional views, and some can run through the lifecycle of the entire application.

-From the business scenario, there are quite a few scenarios where global models can be used.
-For example, we move forward and backward between routes.
-Model can be used to share data between routes.
-Typical, like list pages and detail pages.
-Jump, you can use the same model to share their data.
+From the business scenario, there are quite a few cases where global models can be used.
+For example, models can be used to share data between routes as we move forward and backward between routes.
+A typical use case is list pages and detail pages.
+Thus, you can use the same model to represent their data.

 Note that if more than one model is loaded in the current application, a select operation in one of the effects can get the state in the other: